Didayolo/hsmusic/README.md

 # Huge Symbolic Music Dataset (HSMusic)

+### HSMusic is a large and participative MIDI collection.
+More precisely, it is:

-* Effort to group most MIDI file as possible and automatically tag them.
+* A joint effort to gather as much MIDI files as possible; and automatically tag them.
-* Small library to feed ML models with MIDI files.
+* A small Python library to feed Machine Learning models with MIDI files.

 ![logo](logo_hsmusic.png)